 Pre-departure orientation is a mandatory gathering of all students who are planning to participate in study abroad during a given academic term.
 During this orientation, the TTU Study Abroad staff prepare groups to study abroad by discussing topics such as culture, academics, health, safety, spending, language, common stereotypes of U.S. students, and more.

 Will I receive charges to my Student Business Services account?
 If yes, when will I receive those charges?

 For faculty-led programs and programs at the TTU Center in Sevilla, the Study Abroad office will bill your student account for the deposit, remaining program fee, Education Abroad Fee and insurance.
 For other programs, the Study Abroad office will bill the Education Abroad Fee and insurance.
 Payments must be made according to deadlines established by Student Business Services.
 Please remember that for affiliate programs, students are responsible for paying the affiliate provider directly and should contact them with all questions related to program payment.
 For more details including when your account will be charged, please visit Process of Paying page.

 When should I purchase my tickets?

-Students participating in a faculty-led or TTU Center in Seville program must have their application accepted by Texas Tech and receive confirmation the program has met minimum enrollment before purchasing tickets.
+Students participating in a faculty-led or TTU Center in Sevilla program must have their application accepted by Texas Tech and receive confirmation the program has met minimum enrollment before purchasing tickets.